edgedb/edgedb/docs/guides/cloud.rst

 cloud login``.
 This will make all of your EdgeDB Cloud instances accessible via the CLI.
 You can manage them just as you would other remote EdgeDB instances.

-If you want to manage your database, click through on it's name from the top right of the instance dashboard.
+If you want to manage your database, click through on its name from the top right of the instance dashboard.
 If you just created your database, the database management view will be mostly empty except for a button offering to create a sample database.
-Once you have schema created and some data in a database, this view will offer you similar tools to those in our new 3.0 local UI.
+Once you have a schema created and some data in a database, this view will offer you similar tools to those in our new 3.0 local UI.